ztafti/CIND820/README.md

   a.
 Data Preparation
   b.
 EDA
   c.
 Decission Tree Model

-  *I Split the codes in 3 parts but EDA and Model might not run as the preparation part is removed from them
+  \n_I Split the codes in 3 parts but EDA and Model might not run as the preparation part is removed from them_
 3. Technical Reports: The (.pdf) files of the code I ran are available in this branch.